TAMA: A Human-AI Collaborative Thematic Analysis Framework Using Multi-Agent LLMs for Clinical Interviews: Results and Discussion

-Jaccard Similarity provides a measure of how much content is shared between themes.
-It reflects the semantic similarity between theme pairs (comparable to cosine similarity), which can be thought of as measuring the ``letter-level”, whereas Hit Rate quantifies how well the semantics of LLM-generated themes match the human-generated themes.
-Therefore, the reduction in Jaccard similarity paired with an increased hit rate after evaluation indicates that the refined LLM-generated themes are both more distinct with each other and more closely aligned with the human-generated themes.
+As described in the Evaluation Metrics section, Jaccard measures the share of theme pairs exceeding the threshold, and hit rate measures how many human themes are covered.
+Lower Jaccard with higher hit rate points to cases where each LLM theme maps to fewer human themes, reducing overlap, which is what TAMA's Combine and Delete refinement actions target.
+To measure how distinct the themes within a set are from each other, we also report the Mean Intra-Set Cosine Similarity (MICS) in Table~\ref{tab:comparison_llm_ta}.
+TAMA (GPT-4o) reduced MICS from 0.57 (single-agent baseline) to 0.55, closer to the human baseline of 0.53.
+The average reduction is modest, but the maximum pairwise similarity within the set dropped from 0.87 to 0.75, meaning TAMA's Combine and Delete actions are targeting the worst overlap among theme pairs.
+Therefore, the reduction in Jaccard similarity paired with an increased hit rate after evaluation is consistent with LLM-generated themes that are more specifically mapped to distinct human themes (reduced overlap between themes) and more closely aligned with the human-generated themes.
 This outcome demonstrates that the evaluation and refinement agents in TAMA executed thematic analysis in a novel way, while also ensuring comprehensive coverage of all themes without merely replicating themes generated by humans.
 In traditional TA, final themes should be distinct and non-overlapping.

-To objectively evaluate alignment with human-generated themes, we also calculated the similarity between each LLM-generated theme (before and after evaluation) and its corresponding human-generated theme.
-The similarity scores between the themes were stored in a similarity matrix (Figure~\ref{fig:similarity_matrix}).
-The overall decrease in similarity scores among human-generated themes suggests improved distinctiveness of the LLM-generated themes, which is compatible with our previous findings.